brendanshaw14/Nuggets-Team-35/IMPLEMENTATION.md

 Pseudocode:

-	copy that player into the grid's player hashtable put that player into the random location on the map initialize any other player parameters
+	copy that player into the grid's player array put that player into the random location on the map initialize any other player parameters, e.g.: player's position

-	generate the player's letter and display it on the map
+#### `grid_delete`

+This function deletes the grid as well as all players.

+	loop all players in the playerArray
+		delete the player
+	delete the counter: goldTable
+	delete the map: gridString
+	delete the grid

+#### `addPlayerInArray`

+This is the helper function to add a player in grid.

+	loop all entries in the playerArray,
+		if there's an empty spot,
+			add the player in this spot
+			return true
+		else,
+			return false

 ---

 ## Testing plan